Shining Together, We Reach for the Stars.

 Children start their learning journey with us at Bromesberrow at age 3 in preschool and they are integrated and part of the school.
-Our expectation from the off is that children Reach for the Stars with Aspiration and Hope in their learning .
-With a journey in mind, we see learning as cumulative, in the sense that this is built on over the years of children’s lives.
+Our expectation from the off is that children are living out our vision of 'Shining Together, We Reach for the Stars'.
+With a journey in mind (as we reach for the stars), we see learning as cumulative, in the sense that this is built on over the years of children’s lives.
 Our intent for Speaking and Listening (the ability to be an effective communicator), Reading (including phonics, fluency, individual reading and guided reading) and Writing (including transcription and spelling) is shared clearly below and our implementation is explained through the linked progression documents.

 Our Christian Values: Respect, Motivation, Cooperation, Kindness, Pride, Perseverance

-These Values are seen as curriculum drivers and learning behaviours to succeed and 'Reach for the Stars'.
+These Values are seen as curriculum drivers and learning behaviours to succeed and 'Shine Together, whilst we 'Reach for the Stars'.
 They were chosen by our church school community, with our church school community and their needs in mind.
-Our values are rooted in the teachings of Jesus Christ and we use our learning from the Biblical texts to inspire us in our learning, providing us with Hope and aspiration.
+Our values are rooted in the teachings of Jesus Christ and we use our learning from the Biblical texts to inspire us in our learning, providing us with Hope (with a mind to Jesus as the light of the world) and aspiration.

 At Bromesberrow St. Mary’s school, our intent for Reading is (as for the whole curriculum) to build knowledge ‘cumulatively’, so that children build on their knowledge and skills in Reading, as they grow throughout the school, living out our vision: Shining Together, We Reach for the Stars.
 Our core drivers for Reading are: